AzureCloudWorkshops/ACW-InfrastructureAsCode/README.md

 In this step you will build out the CI/CD pipeline to deploy the application to Azure.
 You will use GitHub Actions to build the pipeline (or another pipeline/action from another source control provider).

-Complete the following module to learn about IaC and how to work with Bicep or Terraform.
+Complete one or both of the following modules to learn about IaC and how to deploy with GitHub.

 - [Part 3 - Implementing the CI/CD](Part3-ImplementingCICD.md)